FORM A COMPANY NOW

 Taxation for buying a property in Austria

-When the buyer and seller manage to reach an agreement, the following step is to prepare the contract and sign them in front of a public notary.
+When the buyer and seller manage to reach an agreement, the following step is to prepare the contract and sign it in front of a public notary.
 This task can be handled by our lawyers in Austria up to the point of finishing the transaction.

 As a general rule, legal fees add up to amount to approximately 10.5% of the offer.
 These fees vary from province to province, but generally include: